 The tank's auxiliary generator, the Homelite heater-generator HRH-28, was mounted in the left rear corner of the fighting compartment.
 It supplied 1500 watts, 30 volts DC for charging the tank's batteries; and a heater element preheated the main engine as well as provided heat for the crew.
 The Homelite HR-28 electrical generator was driven by a small 3400-3600rpm, 2-cycle, single-cylinder Homelite HR gasoline engine.
 (Picture from TM 9-750 Medium Tanks M3, M3A1, and M3A2.)

+The auxiliary generator is installed in the tank in the left image.
 The control box had buttons for START, BATTERY, and HEATER.
 The battery and heater buttons used the generator towards charging the vehicle batteries and powering the heater element, respectively, while the start button started the generator engine electrically.
 If necessary, a starting rope could also be used to start the engine after removing the magneto shield.
-(Picture from TM 9-1752 Ordnance Maintenance--Auxiliary Generator (Homelite Model HRH-28) for Medium Tanks M3.)
+On the right, the fuel filler for the auxiliary generator engine's fuel tank is revealed.
+(Picture from TM 9-1752 Auxiliary Generator (Homelite Model HRH-28) for Medium Tank, M3.)

 The different turret on this vehicle marks it as a British Grant I. The British did not use the turret machine gun cupola and placed a radio in the bustle of the turret of the Grant.
 The British turret was longer and wider as a consequence.
 This vehicle retains the hull side doors, but the hull machine gun ports have been plugged.
 The aperture for the 2" smoke mortar is visible on the right side of the turret roof.
 The tracks on this tank are the WD 212, also called WE 210, which was the name of an assembly of four shoes.
 The double-I pattern on the track provided enhanced traction compared to the smooth face of the T41 track.